HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 ### Traditionally

 Traditionally images were retrieved using **text annotations**.
-This is were each image is tagged with a set of *keywords* or *textual description*.
+This is where each image is tagged with a set of *keywords* or *textual description*.
 Then a standard text search can be used to obtain images.

 **+** Text search is easy
 **+** Use SQL databases for query interface